Practice overview

 Property & construction professionals

-Priya is regularly instructed to advise on the liability of property and construction professionals.
-She is particularly well-placed to advise in these areas given her extensive experience with property disputes.
+Priya is regularly instructed by both claimants and defendants in high-value claims involving the liability of property and construction professionals.
+She is uniquely placed to advise in these areas given her extensive experience with property disputes.
+Priya is often instructed where there are complex questions of causation and loss.

 Recent work